 Radishes are the best!
-They have such vibrant colors and flavors and can be eaten raw, roasted, pickled, or blended into condiments.
+They have vibrant colors and flavors and can be eaten raw, roasted, pickled, or blended into condiments.

-Radishes are a pungent, edible root vegetable grown around the world.
-They come in all sorts of colors - red, pink, purple, white, green, black, and yellow.
+Radishes are pungent, edible root vegetables grown worldwide.
+They come in all sorts of colors: red, pink, purple, white, green, black, and yellow.

 Types of Radishes